hfcintergalactic/ApplicationDevelopmentInPython/assignments/week4.md

 Description
 -----------

-This week we will implement the basic arithmetic operations addition, subtraction, division and multiplication.
+For this set, we will implement the basic arithmetic operations addition, subtraction, division and multiplication.
 Typically, these operations are implemented in the electronic circuitry of the CPU itself.
 In this weekly assignment, we will implement functions for these arithmetic operations with